jtn-ms/handy/README.md

   If you want to use this repo as a guide for packaging your source to pypi, you can follow the below steps.

+      1. to install hatch
       $ pip install hatch
-      $ pip install your-package-name checking if the pkg name in your mind is already taken or not.
+      2. to check if the pkg name in your mind is already taken or not.
+      $ pip install your-package-name
+      3. to create the project of the name
       $ hatch new your-package-name
-        creating the project of the name
+      4. to copy .bat files to the folder
+      5. to create .pypirc in %userprofile% for windows, $HOME for linux
+      6. to check setup.py, _init_.py